Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-serializer.md

 If you want to change these parameters, modify the values in the macro\_utils.tt file, recompile the macro\_utils\_h\_generator.sln solution, and run the compiled program.
 When you do so, a new macro\_utils.h file is generated and placed in the .\\common\\inc directory.

 In order to use the new version of macro\_utils.h, remove the **serializer** NuGet package from your solution and in its place include the **serializer** Visual Studio project.
 This enables your code to compile against the source code of the serializer library.
 This includes the updated macro\_utils.h.
-If you want to do this for **simplesample\_amqp**, start by removing the NuGet package for the serializer library from the solution:
+If you want to do this for **\_serializer\_samples\_simplesample_amqp**, start by removing the NuGet package for the serializer library from the solution:

    ![](media/iot-hub-device-sdk-c-serializer/04-serializer-github-package.PNG)